 For information about events, opening times, re-enactments and concerts, please check out The Berkeley Castle website.

-Gloucestershire is a great destination whether you want get-away-from-it-all peace and quiet, vigorous walking, tiny villages, high fashion shopping or a bit of excitement.
+Gloucestershire is a great destination whether you want get-away-from-it-all peace, quiet walks and tiny villages, or high fashion shopping and a bit of excitement.
 Throw in Evensong at Gloucester Cathedral, a ruined abbey or two, racing at Cheltenham and some fantastic local food and you're all set for a weekend or a holiday that has something for everyone whether you're a couple in need of romance or a family in need of fun.

 To see other holiday cottages in Gloucestershire click here.
 Or check out holiday cottages in other parts of England by clicking here.